goodvibes2/BackupGnuCashLinux/src/backupgnucash/classes/org/openjfx/README.md

 #### BackupGnuCash V1.x for Java 8 ####

-To run **BackupGnuCash V1.x**, you need to have a Java 8 JRE already installed and you just need to download BackupGnuCash.jar from GitHub.
+To run **BackupGnuCash V1.x**, you need to have a Java 8 JRE + jfx 8 already installed and you just need to download BackupGnuCash.jar from GitHub.

 **To download BackupGnuCash.jar**